-Construction to the south would be recommended to commence straight away to provide haul road access to the southern end of the new tunnel to enable the portal to be constructed and tunnelling to commence from this end.
-If tunnelling can be started at the northern portal this could enable work to commence from both ends if the selected method of tunnelling allows, for example drill and blast.
-The tunnelling work at this end would need to transport the material arising from the tunnel down to the A83 Trunk Road at the southern end of the route corridor for removal from site, which would mean a significant number of vehicles utilising the road.
-There is very likely to be a requirement to install ventilation shafts from the top of the mountain to the tunnel which would involve establishing a working area on top of the hill requiring a haul route to be established to move plant and equipment to the location.
-This would have a temporary additional impact to the landscape during operation which may remain for a period after construction has been completed.
+The valley floor in this area is relatively flat so it may be possible to construct a separate haul road using temporary bridges to cross the watercourses where needed and enable the southern portal of the tunnel to be accessed as quickly as possible to commence construction of the tunnel from the south.
+If it were determined that the tunnel could also be feasibly constructed from the northern end as well then it might be possible to maintain two works fronts depending on the method selected.
+The tunnelling work at this end would need to transport the arisings from the tunnel along the haul road back to the A83 Trunk Road.
+The site is located at the top of Loch Fyne so there may be opportunity to establish a marine facility to receive the arisings onto a barge using a conveyor bridge to carry over the A83 Trunk Road and avoid increasing the number of vehicles using the road for removal of cut material.
+There is very likely be a requirement to install ventilation shafts from the top of the mountain to the tunnel which would involve establishing a working area on top of the hill requiring a haul route to be established to move plant and equipment to the location.
+There are some existing tracks in the area which could potentially be extended and improved to fulfil this requirement, although this may have a temporary added impact to the landscape during operation which could remain for a period after construction has been completed.